Check out the upcoming events at the Tower

 What time does the live music start?

 The brass band and choir will be starting up at 6.30pm and perform until 8pm.
-Gates will open at 6pm.
+Gates will open at 5.30pm.

 Can I bring my pets along?

-As animals are not permitted on the historical reserve, they’ll have to stay home this time.
+As animals are not permitted on the historical reserve, so they’ll have to stay home this time.
 However, certified assistance dogs have right of access when assisting people with disabilities.
 Please ensure these dogs have the appropriate coats and valid ID cards.

 Can I bring a BBQ to cook my dinner?